ahmad3liii/play-with-A_Star/README.md

 # A* Pathfinding Visualizer 🚀

-A sleek and interactive Flutter application that visualizes the **A* Search Algorithm** in real-time.
+A sleek and interactive Flutter application that visualizes the **A_Star Search Algorithm** in real-time.
 This project demonstrates the implementation of heuristic-based pathfinding, state management in Flutter, and custom data structures like Priority Queues.

 ## 📌 Features
 * **Interactive Grid:** Select custom start and goal points on a 6x6 grid.